Header

 Specificity

 From the outset, we set out to challenge the standard industrial estate vernacular of grey or brick boxy warehouses; instead aiming to create intriguing structures and forms.
-The scheme is delivered via two module types - larger warehouse buildings as well as smaller pavilion structures.

 The larger building module, with its internal shell measuring approximately 36m x 30m, with a 6m structural grid, allows it to be divided into one, two or three units, depending on prospective tenant requirements.
 These larger buildings are articulated with corner roof top elements, helping to define key entrances and routes through the site, as well as giving Greenhill Works a distinct character.